tasket/wyng-backup/README.md

 end at a subvolume).

 `--dest` is a URL pointing to the location where the archive will be stored.
-It accepts one of the following forms, always ending in a mountpoint path:
+It accepts one of the following forms:

 | _URL Form_ | _Destination Type_
 |----------|-----------------